 While I was shopping for this, I knew in the back of my mind that I really needed something for my half page task cards, especially because I am using them a lot more now.
 I came across this card storage container by the same company, and it’s perfection!
 It is small enough to not take up a ton of room, but it fits a TON of half-page task cards.
 It even has built in dividers to make it super easy to keep them organized.
 Love!

 You can download my labels for FREE!
 The cute elements are from I Teach, What’s your SuperPower?

 HERE is a link to a PDF of the labels with the text I created.

 HERE is a link to an editable, blank file.
-I used the font CCSweetEmma from Cara Carol and alternated the font colors!
-Just insert a text box and click "duplicate pages" to add as many as you want.
+I used the fonts CCSweetEmma from Cara Carol and Why You gotta Be So Mean from KG Fonts.
+I alternated the font colors!
+Just insert a text box and click “duplicate pages” to add as many as you want.

 If you are looking for the tubs, you can buy them on Amazon by clicking the link below.
 You get TWO of them for that price, which is about the same as getting one 50% off at Michaels.
 You can also get them at Michaels, but make sure you wait until they are 50% off or you have a coupon! 🙂